prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 TODO: write some code to make this clearer

+In general:
-In general: `sum of all sample values / (last sample ts - first sample start ts)) * range`.
+* If CT-per-sample is available: `sum of all sample values / (last sample ts - first sample start ts)) * range`.
 If the start time of the first sample is outside the range, truncate the first sample.
+* If CT-per-sample is not available: `sum of second to last sample values / (last sample ts - first sample ts)) * range`.
+We skip the value of the first sample value as we do not know its interval.

 The current `rate()`/`increase()` implementations guess if the series starts or ends within the range, and if so, reduces the interval it extrapolates to.
 The guess is based on the gaps between gaps and the boundaries on the range.